adampawelczyk/ctf-writeups/thm/flag-vault-2/README.md

 - The flag is still being read into memory from `flag.txt`, but the line that prints it is commented out.
 - The `username` input is passed directly into `printf()` without a format string - a format string vulnerability.
-- Since `flag` is sitting on the stack and we control `username`, we can try to leak memory using format specifiers.
+- As `flag` is located on the stack and control over `username` is available, memory leakage can be attempted using format specifiers.

 ## Exploitation Strategy

-Plan:
 1. Abuse the vulnerable `printf(username)` to leak stack data.
 2. Use `%<n>$s` to print a string from a specific stack position.
 3. Brute-force different values of `<n>` until the flag appears.

 ## Exploit Code

-Here's the Python exploit using `pwntools`:
+Here is the Python exploit using `pwntools`:

 ```python
 from pwn import *